unita-coin/unita/README.md

 ## 📄 Disclaimer

-Created by Manuala Lopes in Luanda, Angola, $UNITA is a **community-driven utility token** and is **not endorsed or affiliated with the political party UNITA in Angola**. $UNITA is intended for digital transactions, staking, and community governance purposes only.
+Created by Manuela Lopes in Luanda, Angola, $UNITA is a **community-driven utility token** and is **not endorsed or affiliated with the political party UNITA in Angola**. $UNITA is intended for digital transactions, staking, and community governance purposes only.
 See [POLITICAL.md](./POLITICAL.md) for full clarification.

 ----------